back to articles

 edx = edx + (eax * 0x4) // EXPORT Address Table

-Hash correspondence
+Hash matching

 Now, we know how modules are loaded into a process's memory and how to retrieve the addresses of the symbols we are interested in.
 The goal of the PEB parsing is to dynamically load modules and their symbols stealthily, so it is not desirable to include character strings in our program to test for equality.
 However, as a first step, we can calculate the hash of a character string, specifically the desired symbol.
 In a second step, we will calculate the hash of the symbol names that will be enumerated.
 This is the API Hashing technique.